KhizarAziz/KhizarAziz/README.md

 - 👋 Hi, I’m @KhizarAziz
 - 👀 I’m interested in AI, Data Sciences and Machine Learning real world problems.
-- 🌱 I’m currently learning Transformers for NLP Tasks using Tensorflow.
+- 🌱 I’m working on Computer Visions and NLP problems.
 - Looking to join Amazing teams working on AI.
 - 📫 You can reach me on khizer.awan@gmail.com